Difference between revisions of "Platinum" - Pindula

 Platinum is mentioned on p33 Cartel Power Dynamics in Zimbabwe under the Case Study 5 The Mining Cartels.

-In the early 2000s, Anglo American Platinum discovered the rich Bokai Platinum deposit and sold it for US$142 million ()295 to Todal Mining (Pvt) Ltd, ()296 a joint venture company between the state-owned Zimbabwe Mining Development Corporation (ZMDC) (60 per cent) and Lefever Finance Ltd (40 per cent). ()297 Lefever is registered in the British Virgin Islands, a tax haven. ()298
+In the early 2000s, Anglo American Platinum discovered the rich Bokai Platinum deposit and sold it for US$142 million (Togther with the Kironde deposit) to Todal Mining (Pvt) Ltd, (Anglo American.

-295. TTOOther with the Kironde deposit 296.
-Anglo American.
 2012.
-“Anglo American Platinum Limited Announces the Approval of the Indigenisation Implementation Plan at Unki by the Zimbabwean Minister of Youth Development, Indigenisation and Empowerment.”
-297. News24.
-2008.
-“Anglo ‘shaken down’ in Zimbabwe.”
-8 JUne 8
+Anglo American Platinum Limited Announces the Approval of the Indigenisation Implementation Plan at Unki by the Zimbabwean Minister of Youth Development, Indigenisation and Empowerment.) a joint venture company between the state-owned Zimbabwe Mining Development Corporation (ZMDC) (60 per cent) and Lefever Finance Ltd (40 per cent).
+(News24.
+Anglo ‘shaken down’ in Zimbabwe.
+8 June 2008) Lefever is registered in the British Virgin Islands, a tax haven.
+(CAMEC.
+Acquisition of Platinum Assets.
+11 April 2008)

 Further reading